Yogi-Codes/Oscp-notes/content/posts/How I Passed the OSCP.md

 This is where I learned various AD attack techniques such as Pass-the-Hash, Pass-the-Ticket, Kerberoasting, AS-REP Roasting, and Silver Ticket Attacks.

-Towards the end of the course, Windows and Linux Privilege Escalation was covered, though not comprehensively.
+Towards the end of the course, Windows and Linux Privilege Escalation was covered, although not comprehensively.
 The Web Attacks section was also moderately thorough.

 ## Hack The Box